Agbonayinma Ehiozuwa

-Agbonayinma Ehiozuwa (born 1961) is a Nigerian politician and musician and a former member House of Representatives of Nigeria.
+Agbonayinma Ehiozuwa (born October 21, 1960) is a Nigerian politician and musician and a former member House of Representatives of Nigeria.

 Early life and education

-In 1978, Ehiozuwa attended Agbado Primary School before proceeding to Airwele High School for his secondary education in 1983.
+Ehiozuwa was born on 21 October 1960 in Benin City, Edo State, Nigeria.
+In 1978, He attended Agbado Primary School before proceeding to Airwele High School for his secondary education in 1983.
 He further studied Security and Intelligence at the University of Houston, Texas.